2-REC/multi-unity/README.md

 Server-client for Unity multiplayer projects.<br>

-It uses the [SpaceBrew](http://docs.spacebrew.cc/) toolkit for the server management and the communications between it and the clients.<br>
+It uses the [SpaceBrew](http://docs.spacebrew.cc/)* toolkit for the server management and the communications between it and the clients.<br>
 For the interaction with Unity, the project is based on the [spacebrewUnity](https://github.com/Spacebrew/spacebrewUnity) library.<br>

 The SpaceBrew toolkit has been integrated in the project, and its execution can be managed by the Unity project directly (using an [embedded Node.js](//github.com/2-REC/unity-nodejs)*).<br>
 (It is still possible to use an external SpaceBrew and Node.js by changing the configuration in the Editor - SEE BELOW - TODO)<br>

-* The embedded Node.js project is included in this repository without being a submodule.
-Be sure to download it separately in order to use the latest version.<br>
+* The "SpaceBrew" and "Unity Node.js" projects are included in the repository as normal files (not as dependencies/submodules).
+The corresponding versions can be determined from the time of the respective  commits.
+In order to use the latest version, the projects should be downloaded separately.
+Beware however that the compatibility might not be 100% guaranteed.<br>

 Components:<br>